Delphier/radstudio/README.md

 It can drive `MSBuild` (or, as a fallback for Community/Trial editions, `bds.exe` directly) to build `.dproj`/`.cbproj` project files as well as `.groupproj` project groups — using the correct toolchain environment (`rsvars.bat` / `rsvars64.bat`) for a chosen version, architecture, and platform.

-When building a project group with bds.exe, each referenced project is patched and built the same way as if built individually, so options like config, platform, version-info stamping and preferred tool architecture are applied consistently across the whole group.
+When building a project group with `bds.exe`, each referenced project is patched and built the same way as if built individually, so options like config, platform, version-info stamping and preferred tool architecture are applied consistently across the whole group.

 It can also invoke the Delphi command-line compilers (`DCC32.exe`, `DCC64.exe`, `DCCARM64EC.exe`) directly, compile resource script files, and read or update the IDE's registry-backed environment variables and search paths.